gregfu05/Premier_League_Match_Predictor/README.md

 This repository contains a machine learning project aimed at predicting the number of goals scored in Premier League matches.
 Various models were explored, including LightGBM, MLP, KNN, Random Forest, and XGBoost.

 Through experimentation and evaluation, **LightGBM** demonstrated the best performance on our data.
-To simplify usage and ensure clarity, a single notebook — `Final_Model.ipynb` — consolidates all steps: from data preprocessing and feature engineering to exploratory data analysis (EDA) and final model training with LightGBM.
+To simplify usage and ensure clarity, a single folder — `Final Model` — Includes all the final and best files: the best modifyed pipeline, and the LightGBM notebook where the model evaluation is shown.

 For comparison, we also include a complete notebook for the second-best performing model, the MLP (Multi-Layer Perceptron).
 The remaining models (KNN, Random Forest, XGBoost, etc.) are accessible via a modular pipeline that allows each team member to experiment independently with consistent data transformations.